 While the revision of LVD/EMCD has not changed their scope, the changes to the scope of the current R&TTE Directive have direct consequences for the scope of the two Directives:

 1) The new LVD/EMCD apply to products that were covered by the R&TTE Directive but not covered now by the RED (telecommunication terminal equipment).
 This is about all wireline telecommunication products as far as they have no radio function encompassed.
-Examples of those products are telephones, routers, switches, , home networking adapters, LAN internet access gateways, Pay telephones, Telephone exchanges, Fax machines, telephone answering machines.
+Examples of those products are telephones, routers, switches, home networking adapters, LAN internet access gateways, Pay telephones, Telephone exchanges, Fax machines, telephone answering machines.

 2) The new LVD/EMCD no longer apply to products covered by the RED.
 Examples are: Standalone broadcast receivers (not under the control of a network) that receive radio waves (i.e. Broadcast receivers that include DVB-T modules and/or are Wi-Fi enabled), Railway applications (500Hz –2kHz), Robotic lawnmowers (1kHz –9kHz), Animal fences (1kHz –9kHz), Metal detectors (3kHz –20kHz), Stud finder (<9kHz), Electronic article surveillance –EAS (10Hz –1kHz).
 Consequently broadcast receivers that do not intentionally receive and/or transmit radio waves stay under the scope of the EMC-D and do not move under the scope of the RED.